1098T FAQ

 WHY IS MY PAYMENT AMOUNT IN BOX 1 LESS THAN THE TOTAL PAYMENTS I MADE DURING THE TAX YEAR?

 The amount of your payment reported in Box 1 is limited by the total amount of Qualified Tuition and Related Expenses billed during calendar year.
-For a more detailed explaination and examples, please see Understanding Box 1 of the 1098T.
+For a more detailed explanation and examples, please see Understanding Box 1 of the 1098T.

 WHAT IS INCLUDED AS PAYMENTS IN BOX 1?

 Payments in Box 1 include all your personal payments and educational loans, as well as most scholarships and grants, limited by the total amount of Qualified Tuition and Related Expenses billed during the calendar year.
-For a more detailed explaination and examples, please see Understanding Box 1 of the 1098T.
+For a more detailed explanation and examples, please see Understanding Box 1 of the 1098T.

 WHERE CAN I GET ADDITIONAL INFORMATION ABOUT WHETHER I’M ELIGIBLE FOR ANY TAX BENEFITS?